AboodAlshariqi/RecipeManagerApp/README.md

 - **Categorization** — tag recipes as Breakfast, Lunch, Dinner, or Dessert, and browse by category
 - **Ingredient scaling** — adjust any recipe's ingredient quantities to match your desired number of servings
 - **Ratings** — rate recipes 1–5 stars and sort your collection by rating
+- Cooking history — track recipes that have been cooked, record the number of times each recipe was made, and store the latest cooking date.
+The app can also suggest recipes that have not been cooked recently.
+- Shopping list generation — select multiple recipes and automatically generate a combined shopping list by extracting ingredients and merging duplicate items with their total quantities.

 ## Tech Used